TeenLife

 Overview

-The Leader-In-Training program is designed for campers, ages 15-17, who are interested in developing leadership skills.
-Young adults develop the skills it takes to be a great leader, and are given with the opportunity to practice those skills through YMCA summer camp programs.
+Campers ages 14-16 years old who are interested in developing leadership skills join us at Camp Jones Gulch as Leaders-In-Training and Counselors-In-Training.
+Young adults develop the skills it takes to be great leaders and are given the opportunity to practice those skills through YMCA summer camp programs.

 Camps available are -